ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In some scenarios, the Endorser and Verifier Owner may need to trust the Verifier before giving the Endorsement and Appraisal Policy to it.
-This can be done similarly to how a Relying Party might establish trust in a Verifier as discussed above, and in such a case, mutual attestation might even be needed as discussed in {{rpowner-trust}}.
+This can be done similarly to how a Relying Party might establish trust in a Verifier as discussed above, and in such a case, mutual authentication or attestation might even be needed as discussed in {{rpowner-trust}}.

 # Conceptual Messages {#messages}